borkdude/blog/posts/babashka-test-runner.md

 and then run it with `bb -m my-test.runner`.

-Not too bad, but still, it's work and boilerplate and even more so when you want to make a runner with CLI argument parsing which only runs a subset of your tests.
+Not too bad, but still, it's work and boilerplate and even more so when you want to make a runner with CLI argument parsing to support running a subset of your tests.
 Since a year or so, you can use the [cognitect-labs/test-runner](https://github.com/cognitect-labs/test-runner) with babashka.
 But this required a [fork of tools